 A construction manager’s day is usually fluid and very busy.
 Being able to multi-task is essential, but don’t spread yourself too thin by trying to get everything done at once.
 Stay focused on the key tasks and ensure that you take notes during interactions so nothing gets forgotten.
 It is easy to become a slave to the inbox and focus on swift replies, but ensure that the north star of “on-time and on-budget” remain your key mandate.

 How can effective time management keep a project’s costs down?

 Effective time management ensures that all resources required in the delivery of a project are deployed efficiently and in order, through to the completion of a project.

 Time management is important as it ensures that project timelines are met, or even exceeded.
 This has a clear flow-on effect to project profitability, as final delivery is achieved in accordance to the initial timeframes and costs that were quoted in the planning phase.

 What are the benefits of time management in construction?

 The key benefit of effective time management in construction projects is the avoidance of cost-overruns and time delays.
 This results in a profitable result for both the client, construction firm and contractors and the likelihood of more profitable partnerships in the future.

-To keep up to date with the latest in construction, subscribe to iSeekplant's Flapping Mouth blog today!
+To keep up to date with the latest in construction, subscribe to iseekplant's Constructionsht blog today!